2026 Rhineland-Palatinate state election: Background

-In the 2021 state elections, the SPD, led by Prime Minister Malu Dreyer, was the strongest with 35.7 percent.
-The CDU achieved its poor result in Rhineland-Palatinate with 27.7 percent.
-The Greens were again the third strongest force with gains of 9.3 percent.

-The AfD became the fourth strongest force in the Rhineland-Palatinate state parliament with losses of 8.3 percent.
-The FDP reached 5.5 percent.
-The Free Voters made it into the state parliament for the first time with 5.4 percent.

-Even before the election, all three parties in the traffic light coalition had campaigned for it to continue.
+In the 2021 state elections, the SPD, led by Minister-President Malu Dreyer, achieved the largest share of the vote with 35.7 percent.
+The CDU came second with 27.7 percent, the Greens regained third place with 9.3 percent, and the AfD dropped from 3rd to 4th largest party in the Rhineland-Palatinate state parliament, getting 8.3 percent of the vote.
+The FDP came fifth with 5.5 percent.
+A sixth party, the Free Voters, made it into the state parliament for the first time with 5.4 percent.
+Prior to the election, all three parties in the traffic light coalition expressed they would like to continue their coalition in the new term.
 The balance of power within the alliance changed, since the Greens were now the second strongest party instead of the FDP.
 The SPD invited the Greens and FDP to exploratory talks the day after the election.
-Almost eight weeks after the election, the SPD, Greens, and FDP agreed to continue their previous coalition.
+Almost eight weeks after the election, the SPD, Greens, and FDP agreed to continue their previous coalition, forming the Third Dreyer cabinet.